COVID-19: An opportunity for disaster solidarity

 Researching alternative methods of farming has definitely fostered a sense of responsibility to be ecologically conscious in my future farming ventures.
 I already knew that I wanted to run a ‘sustainable’ farm, but now I feel as if I have a better sense of direction and can better picture what form it might take.

 I am at a point in my life where I believe I have the privilege to farm how I like and think that I would have enough engaged and environmentally conscious customers to be able to prosper.
-However, I haven’t even made it to the planning stage of my future career and I imagine that eventually I will come up against barriers and be moved to protest.
-For example, in Australia there has been numerous cases of overregulation of small scale farms due to the lack of differentiation between intensive and agroecological models.[46]
+However, I have not even made it to the planning stage of my future career and I imagine that eventually I will come up against barriers and be moved to protest.
+For example, in Australia there have been numerous cases of overregulation of small scale farms due to the lack of differentiation between intensive and agroecological models.[46]

-Though I admit that I may not be the most “engaged actor” in the near future, I believe that as I establish myself as a farmer I will become more engaged as time progresses.
+Though I admit that I may not be the most engaged actor in the near future, I believe that as I establish myself as a farmer I will become more engaged as time progresses.
 I will be directly exposed to the difficulties faced by small scale farmers and feel a stronger sense of responsibility to stand up for our rights.
 Through researching this topic and other extracurricular exploration, I have discovered peasant movements and groups small scale farmers doing exactly this and I already feel a sense of belonging among them.
 This subject has helped me immensely by further opening my eyes to the reality of fossil fuel domination of our society and the need to dismantle their power structures.

 Endnotes